Hirbod-JORFlint/Language-Analysis/Stage_2/Swedish/README.md

 ### Stats
 statistical patterns in gender assignment of nouns in Swedish can be quite complex and are influenced by several factors(e.g. origins, frequency of usage, ...).
 Articles are directly related to the noun they precede, it might be possible to derive them from features of nouns.A brief explanation of what each column might represent:
-	1.Substantiv: The noun itself.
+1. Substantiv: The noun itself.
-	2.Singular obestämd: The indefinite singular form of the noun.
+2. Singular obestämd: The indefinite singular form of the noun.
-	3.Singular obestämd genitiv: The genitive case of the indefinite singular form of the noun.
+3. Singular obestämd genitiv: The genitive case of the indefinite singular form of the noun.
-	4.Singular bestämd: The definite singular form of the noun.
+4. Singular bestämd: The definite singular form of the noun.
-	5.Singular bestämd genitiv: The genitive case of the definite singular form of the noun.
+5. Singular bestämd genitiv: The genitive case of the definite singular form of the noun.
-	6.Plural obestämd: The indefinite plural form of the noun.
+6. Plural obestämd: The indefinite plural form of the noun.
-	7.Plural obestämd genitiv: The genitive case of the indefinite plural form of the noun.
+7. Plural obestämd genitiv: The genitive case of the indefinite plural form of the noun.
-	8.Plural bestämd: The definite plural form of the noun.
+8. Plural bestämd: The definite plural form of the noun.
-	9.Plural bestämd genitiv: The genitive case of the definite plural form of the noun.
+9. Plural bestämd genitiv: The genitive case of the definite plural form of the noun.
-	10.Articles: The article used with the noun (“en” or “ett”).
+10. Articles: The article used with the noun (“en” or “ett”).
 11. Första/Initial Två/Tre Bokstäver: The first letter or first two/three letters of the indefinite/definite singular form of the noun.
 12. Sista/Slutlig Två/Tre Bokstäver: The last letter or last two/three letters of the indefinite/definite singular form of the noun.
 13. Vokalratio: The ratio of vowels in the indefinite/definite singular form of the noun.
 14. Ord Längd: The length of the indefinite/definite singular form of the noun.

 #### Patterns